github-piece/find/README.md

 # Find

-This is the public monrepo for Find, a privacy-first, open-source, ad-free search service.
+This is the public monorepo for Find, a privacy-first, open-source, ad-free search service.